This tutorial shows you how to set a firmware password on your Mac to further increase the security of your computer.

 Turning off or changing firmware password

-To turn off your firmware password, or change it, just boot into OS X’s Recovery Mode by following the instructions above.
-Then, choose Firmware Password Utility from the Utilities menu and click Turn Off Firmware Password to disable it or Change Password to change your Mac’s firmware password.
+To turn off your Mac firmware password or change it, just boot into macOS’ Recovery Mode by following the instructions above.
+Then, choose Startup Security Utility or Firmware Password Utility from the Utilities menu and click Turn Off Firmware Password to disable it or Change Password to change your Mac’s firmware password.

 Starting up the Mac protected with a firmware password

 Your Mac will start up normally from its startup disk and you will be presented with the usual login window where you enter your user account password.
 As mentioned, a firmware password gives you another layer of security, preventing anyone from booting the computer from any other disk other than your designated startup disk.

 If you attempt to boot your computer from a USB thumb drive or an external disk, your Mac will display a lock icon with a field to enter the firmware password.

 Click the password field, enter the firmware password and press Return to unlock your Mac and continue starting up the computer from a non-startup disk.

 Also worth mentioning, enabling the Find My Mac feature in System Settings > Apple ID > iCloud > Show More Apps > Find My Mac or System Preferences > iCloud > Find My Mac and then locking your Mac remotely in the free Find My iPhone app will basically set a firmware-based passcode, which will work to your advantage by preventing unauthorized people from starting up the computer.

 To unlock your Mac that has been locked from the Find My Mac app, enter the four or six-digit lock passcode you created.
 Make sure to write down the Find My Mac lock passcode.
 Locking the computer through the Find My Mac app sets a firmware-based password, so forgetting it will require you to schedule a service appointment with Apple.